·

 The arrogant vagabond leaned back in his chair, crossed his arms, and responded: “Define cool.”

-Stunned, my friend was speechless and went back to his beer.
-The phrase became a recurring joke during our road trip in Ireland.
+My friend was speechless and went back to his beer.
+The phrase became a recurring joke during our Ireland road trip.

 “Define craic.”

-How can you put a definition to something as broad as an ideal life?
+How can you define something as broad as an ideal life?
 Is there only one perfect life that someone can live?
 Of course not.

-So an ideal life is, perhaps, the life you’re living today.
-Or, some combination of being happy where you are now (a result of where you’ve been), and improving upon that each day for rest of your life (on average, factoring ups and downs).
+An ideal life is, perhaps, the life you’re living today.
+Or, some combination of being happy where you are now (a result of where you’ve been) and improving upon that each day for rest of your life.

 Happiness is not a straight line.
-As popularized by in the book, The Happiness Curve: Why Life Gets Better After 50, by Jonathan Rauch, happiness is more of a curved smile.
+As popularized in the book The Happiness Curve: Why Life Gets Better After 50 by Jonathan Rauch, happiness is more of a curved smile.

-An ideal life may very well follow this trajectory.
-The sooner one acknowledges the things (family, relationships, community, travel, good health, purpose, hard work, simple pleasures, etc.) that bring happiness and fulfillment, the sooner life will naturally evolve to prioritize those things and eliminate distractions, accelerating the upswing.
+The sooner one acknowledges the things (family, relationships, community, travel, good health, purpose, meaningful work, simple pleasures, etc.) that bring happiness and fulfillment, the sooner life will naturally evolve to prioritize those things and eliminate distractions, accelerating the upswing.

-I interviewed for an internship at a small financial adviser firm for the summer before my college senior year.
-By the end of the interview, six different people had hotboxed me in a small conference room asking philosophical questions entirely unrelated to the position.
+I interviewed for an internship at a boutique financial adviser firm for the summer before my senior year of college.
+By the end of the interview, six people were hotboxing me in a small conference room, asking philosophical questions entirely unrelated to the position.

-The last question, the president of the company asked me what I wanted to get out of life.
+The last question the company president asked me was what I wanted to get out of life.
 My response was, I just want to be happy.

 Wrong answer.
-They were hoping I’d declare that I wanted to use this internship as a launching pad for a wildly successful financial services career, one that would bring them whale-size clients and make me rich in the process.
+Maybe he was hoping I’d formulate a bullshit response that I wanted to use this internship as a launching pad for a wildly successful financial services career, one that would bring them whale-size clients and make me rich in the process.

-My failure to read the situation and deliver the right answer solidified my destiny as an unpaid copier-boy at Merrill Lynch that summer, where I learned I didn’t want to become a financial adviser.
+My failure to read the situation and deliver the right answer solidified my destiny as an unpaid intern at Merrill Lynch that summer, where I learned I didn’t want to become a fee-gobbling financial adviser.

 How do you measure financial success?